yesyinka/blog_source/pelican/content/99-scala-problems-05-reverse.markdown

 res0: List[Int] = List(1, 2, 3, 4, 5, 6)
 ```

-Now the functional solution becomes more clear: the first pattern matching case just exchanges the head of the list with the tail, but recursively calls the function on the tail itself.
+Now the recursive solution becomes more clear: the first pattern matching case just exchanges the head of the list with the tail, but recursively calls the function on the tail itself.

 As already explained this code is not tail recursive, thus allocating stack space to store local variables during the recursive call.
 A good way to make it tail recursive is to use another list that is filled by the elements extracted from the source one.